 |Celestial Seasonings Red Zinger Tea||20 Count X 6||4.8/5|

 |Stash Tea Wild Raspberry Hibiscus Tea||100 Count||4.6/5|

 |Yogi Hibiscus Tea||16 Count X 6||4.3/5|

-There are many kinds of hibiscus tea plants that grows all around the world.
-The most notable feature is its stunning red hibiscus flowers which resemble large trumpet.
+There are many kinds of hibiscus plants that grow all around the world.
+The most notable feature is its stunning red flower which resembles large trumpets.
 The flowers can grow from 4 to 18 inches, depending on the variety.

-The most common species of hibiscus is called Hibiscus sabdariffa.
+The most common species of the plant is called Hibiscus sabdariffa.
 It is used for preparing tea.
-This type is adorned with dark red flowers that give the tea beverage distinctive ruby color.
+This type is adorned with dark red flowers that give the beverage a distinctive ruby color.

-But you probably didn’t know that there are many other varieties of hibiscus.
+But you probably didn’t know that there are many other varieties of the plant.
 There is hibiscus with flowers in white, yellow, orange, purple, blue and pink shades.
-In some hibiscus species the flower color even spill over from one to another.
+In some species, the flower color even spills over from one to another.

 China and Thailand are the strongest global producers and exporters of hibiscus.
-A lot of hibiscus is also produced in Mexico, Egypt, Senegal, Tanzania, Mali, Jamaica, India and Malaysia.
+A lot of herb is also produced in Mexico, Egypt, Senegal, Tanzania, Mali, Jamaica, India, and Malaysia.

-Most of hibiscus produced is consumed locally.
+Most of the plant produced is consumed locally.
 According to data, the best hibiscus should come from Sudan, but they produce so little that only a few can enjoy its superior quality.